 The Chaplain service in the hospital is relatively new and very burdened with various errors and myths.
 Here are a few common mistakes that help explain how chaplains work in the hospital.

 This service is there for anyone who needs help.
 For people in any situation.
 Kaplan does not make a difference in 'diagnoses'.
 It is here for everyone, and the "last anointing" is certainly not what is exclusively his job.

 Kaplan certainly does not show.
 Above all, Kaplan listens.
 He knows that we each have our bright and shady sides, and his job is to support everything good and positive in man.
 Moralizing and haunting does not have a chaplain in the job description.

 Convincing anyone to anything that the chaplain does not have in the job, or even not.
 Kaplan is a professional who has gone through challenging study and training to accompany, support and listen.
 Any manipulation or persuasion is a gross ethical offense.
 Kaplan accompanies exactly the same atheist, buddhist or Christian.
 In the case of a particular need, he can provide spiritual care for a particular church that the patient requests.

 Kaplan does not judge what is a big or small problem.
 If you approach him, he will surely satisfy you.
 He is part of the medical team.
 His job is to help anyone who needs it.

-Department of Obstetrics and Gynecology, General University Hospital in Prague, Chapel of Sts.
-Cross (1st floor), Apolinářská 18, 128 00 Prague 2
+Department of Gynecology and Obstetrics, General University Hospital in Prague Kříže (1st floor), Apolinářská 18, 128 00 Prague 2